BlinovaAlexa/The_Compliance_Registry_Documentation/Global.md

 ![Request Compliance](/images/global6.jpg)

+Requests can be created as a group of requests with up to 10 items per group.
+Items could be added using ADD ITEM button.

+After the user selected a company from the company autocomplete list, the company fields (name, emails, phone) became read-only.
+To reset the selected company, the user needs to click X icon next to selected company name.

+To create a request for a company that is not yet registered, the user does not have to select a company from the company autocomplete list (just to ignore the autocomplete suggestions).
+In this case, the user can edit the company fields (name, email, phone).

+When user creates a new request (or a group of requests), the system schedules sending related notifications in 10 minutes.
 When a request is sent to an Affiliate, they will create a profile and share their required certificate.

-Also user could view contact for any document
+Also user could view contact for any document.

 ![View Contact](/images/global7.jpg)